portalsam1/MagicHealth/README.md

 # <img src="https://portalsam.net/wp-content/uploads/2021/10/IconHeart.png" width="64" height="64" /> MagicHealth

 Minecraft Plugin that mimics the functionality of the Scaling Health mod *( or atleast inspired by it )* adding new items including Heart Crystals that can permanently expand a player's health.
+Or completely limit a player's health all-together to less hearts.

   • Example of a full twenty heart health-bar: